GCSE Maths · Foundation & Higher

 Step 4

-Since the origin fails the test, shade the region not containing the origin — that is, the region above the dashed line.
+Since the origin fails, shade the region not containing the origin — that is, above the dashed line.

 Answer